mgeier/quaternion-nursery/README.md

 * SQUAD (Shoemake 1987, not available?)
 * the spherical analogues of the cubic cardinal spline and tensioned B-spline (Pletinckx)
-* normalized cubic Hennite interpolant (Ge 1991, not available?)
+* normalized cubic Hermite interpolant (Ge 1991, not available?)
 * spherical biarc (topic of the paper)

 So far there has been no comparison of the quality of the